ISO Class 5 Cleanroom Information

 Ultra Low Penetration Air (ULPA) Filtration is 99.9995% efficient at 0.12 micron and should be considered when looking to achieve ISO class 5.

-If organisations are working towards GMP grades, monobloc is the most effective solution, as it can accommodate required features such as interlocked doors and coved floors.
+If organisations are required to meet GMP grades then monobloc is the most effective solution, as it can accommodate required features such as interlocked doors and coved floors.

 ISO 14644-1 Class 7 Cleanroom Classification Guidelines